edlewis4/test/CodeBook.md

 ## Process

 #### Getting Data
-Creates data directory inside working directory if it does not already exist <br>
+Create data directory inside working directory if it does not already exist <br>
-Gets the Zip file data from URL above<br>
+Get the Zip file data from URL above<br>
-Unzips the Zip archive into the workingdirectory `./data` directory
+Unzip the Zip archive into the workingdirectory `./data` directory

 Reads in train related datasets
 * `./data/UCI HAR Dataset/train/X_train.txt`        : store in `trainx` data.frame